Saran-Wang/dsproject/manuscript.md

 (4) Image and numerical data

 Under certain conditions, the method of extracting features from images helps when predicting the PM concentration.
-But in this project, after trial, I found the correlation between image data and the air pollution concentration is not very high ,and the numerical data given in both train and test dataset is more important for training.
+But in this project, after trial, I found the correlation between image data and the air pollution concentration is not very high.
+The numerical data given in both train and test dataset is more important for training.

 (5) Training and validation data